-- 1. Start with the base cases set for category B study. - Screen the area for highest emergency flows due to any double contingency conditions (except for two transformer outages).
-Find one or more elements (or approved path ratings) that could be overloaded based on their emergency ratings (under double contingency conditions) if not enough generation is maintained in the area. - 3.
+- 1. Start with the base cases set for category B study. - 2.
+Screen the area for highest emergency flows due to any double contingency conditions (except for two transformer outages).
+Find one or more elements (or approved path ratings) that could be overloaded based on their emergency ratings (under double contingency conditions) if not enough generation is maintained in the area.
+(Use all known automatic [including firm load shedding special protection schemes] or manual operating procedures that help reduce the flow on the most limiting element.) - 3.
 For the most stringent element (s) find all units that aggravate the constraint (suggestion stop at the 5% effectiveness factor or 5% flow on the line whichever comes last). - 4.
 After the first contingency, do the following system readjustment before taking the next worst contingency: - a.
 System configuration change based on validated and approved operating procedures - b.
 Decrease generation from units that aggravate the constraint (deliverability is not protected for this C3 category).
 Stop decreasing a certain generator when: - i.
 Another known flow limit in the system has been reached. - ii.
-Total generation decrease reaches 1150 MW limit given by single contingency SPS as part of the ISO Grid Planning standards (ISO G4).
+Total generation decrease reaches 1150 MW limit given by single contingency SPS as part of the ISO Grid Planning standards (ISO G4). - c.

-- c.
 Increase generation from units that help reduce the flow on the most stringent element this generation will become part of the LCR need (read next bullet). - 5.
 Go back to the units within the area that help reduce the flow on the most limiting element.
-Turn on these units (most effective unit first within each category after you finish one category move to the most effective unit in the next category and so on) in the following order until the equipment is at the 100% of normal rating: - a.
+Turn on these units (most effective unit first within each category after you finish one category move to the most effective unit in the next category and so on) in the following order until the equipment is at the 100% of emergency rating: - a.
 QF/Nuclear/State/Federal units - b.
 Units under known existing long-term contracts with LSEs - c.
 Other market units without long-term contracts - 6.
 Add the output of all units that reduce the flow.
 This may be the Category C3 requirement.
 Keep this so that it can be compared with other category C requirements.
 It will only be used if higher then other Category C requirements. - 7.
 Repeat this for any sub area if required.